It’s Not Just the Heat That Rises in June: A Look at Men’s Mental Health Month

 2. Anxiety

 Anxiety disorders can develop from ongoing concerns about one’s performance, wealth, or societal expectations.
-For fear of being seen as “unmanly,” men frequently refrain from expressing their ideas.
+For fear of being seen as “unmanly,” men frequently refrain from expressing their feelings and thoughts.

 3. Substance Abuse